-Residents will take responsibility for any disabled visitors

-Are staff nominated and trained on the use of fire extinguishing appliances?

-Are staff nominated and trained to assist in evacuation (Where applicable e.g. Offices, supported schemes)?

-U - Training

-U1

-Do staff receive adequate induction and annual refresher fire safety training?
-(To include fire risks in the premises, fire safety measures in the building, action in the event of fire and on hearing alarm, location and use of fire extinguishers, calling the fire service)
+All visitors will be under the supervision of the residents.
+T7 Are staff nominated and trained on the use of fire N/A extinguishing appliances?
+T8 Are staff nominated and trained to assist in evacuation N/A (Where applicable e.g. Offices, supported schemes)?
+U - Training U1 Do staff receive adequate induction and annual refresher fire safety training?
+(To include fire risks in the premises, fire safety measures in the building, action in the event of fire and Yes on hearing alarm, location and use of fire extinguishers, calling the fire service) See policy principle.

-No information is provided on site - see policy principal

 Policy Principle: All touchdown points (small offices) staff receive Inductions and annual refreshers on fire safety fire safety.
 But at all the schemes no permanent staff are present.

-U2

-Are employees nominated to assist in the event of fire given additional training?

-V - Testing and Maintenance

-V1

-Are all fire safety provisions for the building (AFD, Emergency Lighting, sprinklers etc.) routinely tested and maintained?
+U2 Are employees nominated to assist in the event of fire given N/A additional training?
+V - Testing and Maintenance V1 Are all fire safety provisions for the building (AFD, Emergency Yes Lighting, sprinklers etc.) routinely tested and maintained?
+See policy principle.

-See Policy Principle